brglng/im-control/README.md

 ## Usage

-Before running, please make sure the following files are in the same directory:
+Before running, please make sure the following files are in the same directory

 - `im-control.exe`
 - `im-control-injector-32.dll`